postcss/postcss-reporter/README.md

 **clearReportedMessages** (boolean, default = `false`)

 If true, the plugin will clear the result's messages after it logs them.
-This prevents other plugins, or the whatever runner you use, from logging the same information again and causing confusion.
+This prevents other plugins, or the task runner you use, from logging the same information again and causing confusion.

+See also `clearAllMessages`.

 **formatter** (function, default = the default formatter)